Vegetarian Meat (band)

-Vegetarian Meat was an alternative rock band originally formed in 1990 in Dayton, Ohio by Alex McAulay, Dennis Cleary and Matt Cleary.
-Signed by the No.6 Records label in 1992, while the band was still in high school, they released two 7" singles.
-The band was also joined by Manish Kalvakota on guitar.
+Vegetarian Meat was an alternative rock band originally formed in 1992 in Dayton, Ohio by Alex McAulay, Dennis Cleary and Matt Cleary when they were in their early teens.
+Signed by the No.6 Records label, a subsidiary of Elektra Records, while the band was still in high school, they released two 7" singles.
 The band was termed "One to Watch" in Billboard magazine during a review of the "Squirrels in my Pumpkin" single.
-Later, the band added their classmates Matt Diggs on vocals, and Erin Castle on vocals as well.
-In 1995, the band released its lone album on No.6/Caroline Records, Let's Pet, which was produced by Wharton Tiers.
-Soon after a series of shows with the bands Luna and Jennyanykind, Vegetarian Meat disbanded.
+Later, the band added their classmates Manish Kalvakota on guitar, Matt Diggs on vocals and sound effects, and Erin Castle on additional vocals.
+In 1995, the band released its lone album on No.6/Caroline Records, Let's Pet, which was produced by Sonic Youth's producer, Wharton Tiers.
+Soon after a series of shows with the bands Luna and Stereolab, Vegetarian Meat disbanded.

-Alex McAulay went on to record four further albums under the name Charles Douglas, with members of The Velvet Underground and The Pixies, and has written several novels for MTV/Pocket Books.
-Dennis Cleary currently works for the United Nations in Copenhagen.
-Matt Cleary is the founder and owner of Sunday Group Management, a public relations firm in Indianapolis.
-Manish Kalvakota recorded four solo albums and worked with Kurt Ralske of Ultra Vivid Scene.
-Matt Diggs has died.

 In April 2009 Teenbeat Records released a compilation titled Speed Dating: A No.6 Records Compendium which features all six songs from Vegetarian Meat's out of print 7" singles, along with tracks from Unrest, Dean Wareham, Tindersticks, Pork, and The Dwarves.